Generalized Alternating Projections on Manifolds and Convex Sets: Convex sets

 There is plenty of literature on this type of identification of surfaces.
 For example, in \cite{act_ident_15} the authors study the Douglas--Rachford algorithm for partially smooth functions.
 However, the assumptions do not generally apply to convex feasibility problems since all reformulations into the framework will either be non-smooth or have vanishing gradients at the boundaries.

 For the case of alternating projections on convex sets, the projections will always lie on the boundary of the sets until the problem is solved.
-The local convergence rate therefore follows trivially if the boundaries of these sets satisfy the regularity assumptions at the intersection.
+The local convergence rate therefore follows trivially if the boundaries of these sets satisfy the required regularity assumptions at the intersection.
 However, this is not the case for GAP in general because of the (over)-relaxed projections.
 Even in cases of polyhedral sets, identification of affine sets is not guaranteed as we show with an example in Section \ref{sec:counter-example}.

-We therefore show the results under smoothness assumptions, for a slightly restricted set of parameters.
-This set of parameters does however include the parameters found by optimizing the rate in Theorem \ref{thm:rate-point}.
+We therefore present our results under some smoothness assumptions and for a slightly restricted set of parameters.
+This set of parameters does include the set of parameters that optimize the rate in Theorem \ref{thm:rate-point}.